 Do not allow water to stay in contact with the cabinet for long periods of time to prevent corrosion of the cabinet sheet metal.
-Generally smaller cabinets are set up from the floor a few inches for prevention.
-The cabinet can be cleaned using a mild detergent.
+Generally vertical cabinets are set up from the floor a few inches for prevention.
+Clean he cabinet using a mild detergent.